Foods with fiber and cans of OLIPOP

 How Much Fiber Should I Be Eating Per Day?

-Fiber is a complex carbohydrate that comes from foods like plant foods like fruits, vegetables, legumes, and whole grains, but unlike other carbohydrates, fiber can not be broken down or absorbed by the body.
-This means it moves through the body undigested.[1]
-That’s good for digestive health, because, let’s just say it helps move things along (more on that later).
+Fiber is a complex carbohydrate that comes from plant foods like fruits, vegetables, legumes, and whole grains, but unlike other carbohydrates, fiber can not be broken down or absorbed by the body.
+This means it moves through the body undigested.
+[1] That’s good for digestive health because, let’s just say, it helps move things along (more on that later).

 But that’s not all.
-As Stanford University Associate Professor of microbiology and immunology Justin Sonnenburg says, “Fiber is more than a bulking agent.”[2]
-Certain types of fiber (more on that shortly) act as the fuel for the microbes that live in our gut.
-A study Sonnenburg conducted in 2016 suggests that consuming less fiber may mean fewer microbes in the gut.[3]
-Conversely, more fiber, more gut microbes, and better gut health.
+As Stanford University Associate Professor of Microbiology and Immunology Justin Sonnenburg says, “Fiber is more than a bulking agent.”
+[2] Certain types of fiber act as the fuel for the microbes that live in our gut.
+A study conducted by Sonnenburg in 2016 suggests that consuming less fiber may mean fewer microbes in the gut.
+[3] Conversely, more fiber equals more gut microbes and better gut health.

-There are two kinds of fiber: soluble fiber and insoluble fiber.
+There are two kinds of fiber: soluble and insoluble fiber.
 Both are important.

 Soluble Fiber

-Soluble fiber is found in a range of foods, including oats, nuts, seeds, beans, lentils, apples and citrus.
-When it interacts with water, soluble fiber turns into a gel-like substance that moves through the stomach and small intestines slowly.[4]
-Why is this a good thing?
-Studies have shown that consuming soluble fiber can help lower glucose levels and cholesterol.[5]
+Soluble fiber is found in various foods, including oats, nuts, seeds, beans, lentils, apples, and citrus.
+When it interacts with water, soluble fiber turns into a gel-like substance that moves through the stomach and small intestines slowly.
+[4] Why is this a good thing?
+Studies have shown that consuming soluble fiber can help maintain healthy glucose levels and cholesterol already in the normal range.
+[5]

 Insoluble Fiber

 Equally as important is insoluble fiber, which is found in foods like whole grains, legumes, most vegetables, fruits, nuts, and seeds.
 Insoluble fiber does not dissolve in water.
 Instead, it bulks up stool and aids in the movement of foods through the digestive tract.
-For those who experience constipation or irregular bowel movements, increasing intake of insoluble fiber can be an effective treatment.[5]
+For those who experience occasional constipation, increasing your intake of insoluble fiber can be an effective treatment.
+[5]

-According to the United States Department of Agriculture (USDA), the government body that is responsible for establishing the nutritional guidelines and daily values you see on the nutrition labels of all your store-bought foods, recommends consuming 14 grams of fiber per 1,000 calories.
-At a 2,000 calorie reference level (which is appropriate for some but not all people) the daily dietary fiber intake should be 28 grams[4].
+According to the United States Department of Agriculture (USDA), the government body responsible for establishing the nutritional guidelines and daily values you see on the nutrition labels of all your store-bought foods, recommends consuming 14 grams of fiber per 1,000 calories.
+At a 2,000-calorie reference level (which is appropriate for some but not all people), your recommended daily dietary fiber intake should be around 28 grams.
+[8]

 Tips for Increasing Fiber

 It’s highly likely that you’re not eating enough fiber.
-In fact, national consumption surveys indicate that 95% of the U.S. population doesn't meet recommendations[5].
-The average American consumes just 16 grams of fiber a day—well below expert recommendations[5]
+In fact, national consumption surveys indicate that 95% of the U.S. population doesn't meet recommendations.
+Given that the average American consumes just 16 grams of fiber a day, it’s safe to say we’re well below expert recommendations.
+[7]

-Good news though: With the long list of foods that are high in fiber, it’s not only easy to increase your daily intake, but it can also be delicious.
+Good news though: There is a long list of high-fiber foods.
+So it’s not only easy to increase your daily intake, but it can also be delicious.
 Here’s your game plan:

 Take it slow (remember?).
 There’s no reason to jump into things too quickly, and in fact, slowly increasing fiber amounts will help your body adjust.
 You’ve probably heard people complain about feeling bloated or getting cramps after eating too much fiber.
 You don’t have to be one of those people!
 Everyone reacts to fiber differently.
 What may be too much too fast for someone might be the right amount for you.
 Play it safe and introduce fiber-rich foods slowly.

 Another major factor in doing this right: Drink water and plenty of it.
-If you don’t hydrate enough while increasing fiber, you may experience constipation—one of the very things that fiber can actually aid in fighting.
+If you don’t hydrate enough while increasing fiber, you may experience occassional constipation—one of the very things that fiber can actually aid in fighting.
 Drink at least eight cups of water a day.
-(Pro tip: Keep a large water bottle at your side — on your desk, in the car, in the kitchen or wherever you spend most of the day.
+(Pro tip: Keep a large water bottle at your side—on your desk, in the car, in the kitchen, or wherever you spend most of the day.
 It will remind you to drink, and you won’t have to stop what you’re doing to refill smaller glasses.)

 • Raspberries